gitpod-io/retired-gatsby-website/src/docs/release-notes/2019-04-05/april-2019.md

 With this release we have already added some VS Code extensions.
 Going forward we will double down on the integration.
 We are looking at one programming language after the other, making sure the experience is excellent and the VS Code extensions work as epected.
 Once we've reached a state where we are confident VS Code extensions work reliably in general, we will allow users to install them.
-Furthermore, we are focussing on start-up time improvements and, of course, bugfixing and helping you having a great development experience.
+Furthermore, we are focusing on start-up time improvements and, of course, bug-fixing and offering you a great development experience.